 Due to the infectious viruses that rodents carry, it's crucial to exercise caution when cleaning rodent nests, rat droppings, or mouse poop from an infested area.
 Therefore, any mouse or rat infestation cleanup should only be done while wearing protective gear and using a disinfectant formula.

 Dangers of Rodent Infestations

 Why is it so important to be careful during the clean-up of a rodent infestation?
 Rodent-spawned infections have been responsible for at least 10 million fatalities since the dawn of the 20th century.
-Also remember that rodent-borne diseases threatened all of humanity during the Black Death plague of the late Middle Ages.
-That plague, spread by the fleas on rats, caused 200 million deaths in Europe alone.
+Remember that rodent-borne diseases threatened all of humanity during the Black Death plague of the late Middle Ages.
+That plague, spread by fleas on rats, caused 200 million deaths in Europe alone.